mobily-enterprises/simpleschema/README.md

     surname: { type: 'string', lowercase: true },

 It looks into `this` for a function called `stringTypeCast`.
-It finds it: so it runs:
+It finds it, so it runs:

     stringTypeCast: function( definition, value){ return value.toString(); },

 This applies to all of the casting functions.

 Parameters are based on the same principle.
-So, when check() encounters:
+So, when `check()` encounters:

     surname: { type: 'string', lowercase: true },